PRESS RELEASE GUIDELINES

 - Write clearly, addressing who, what, where, why and when in the first two paragraphs.

-- Date the release and indicate whether the material is for immediate use or for release at a later date.
+- indicate whether the material is for immediate use or embargoed.

 Mistakes to avoid